Oztechan/CCC/docs/CONTRIBUTING.md

 ## Branch

-Branch name should start with issue id and after id there should be `-`
+Branch name should start with `ISSUE_ID` and after the id there should be `-` then continues with description of branch or title of ticket.

 Example: